Bill Cosby: Trial, conviction, and conviction overturn

 On June 30, 2021, the Pennsylvania Supreme Court overturned Cosby's conviction, citing violations of his due process rights.
 According to Justice David Wecht, "Even though society has a strong interest in prosecuting crimes, it has an even stronger interest in ensuring that the constitutional rights of the people are vindicated."
 The following situation was cited: previously in February 2005, District Attorney Bruce Castor declared in a press release that due to insufficient evidence rendering a conviction "unattainable", he "declines to authorize the filing of criminal charges" against Cosby regarding allegations Andrea Constand made against him.
 Castor said he did so to compel Cosby to testify in a civil lawsuit, brought by Constand, without the right to not incriminate himself as accorded by the Fifth Amendment to the United States Constitution, so that Constand could win damages from Cosby.
 Cosby testified that he had given Constand Benadryl, and that he had separately provided Quaaludes to women he wanted to have sex with.
 Cosby settled the civil lawsuit by paying $3.38 million.
-As six of the seven Pennsylvania Supreme Court justices interpreted Castor's 2005 press release as a promise not to prosecute Cosby, leading to Cosby providing testimony in his civil lawsuit that was later used as key evidence in his criminal trial, resulting in him being convicted of assaulting Constand, the Pennsylvania Supreme Court concluded that Cosby's due process rights were violated.
+Six of the seven Pennsylvania Supreme Court justices interpreted Castor's 2005 press release as a promise not to prosecute Cosby, which led Cosby to provide testimony in his civil lawsuit that was later used as key evidence in his criminal trial; thus, the Pennsylvania Supreme Court concluded that Cosby's due process rights were violated.
 The court further barred prosecution of Cosby "on these particular charges".

-Cosby was released from prison on the same day his conviction was overturned.
-He served nearly three years before Pennsylvania's supreme court overturned his conviction.
+Cosby was released from prison on the same day that his conviction was overturned.
+He had served nearly three years before Pennsylvania's Supreme Court overturned his conviction.
 In November 2021, the District Attorney filed papers with the Supreme Court of the United States seeking to have the Court consider whether to overturn the decision of the state supreme court.
 Cosby's attorney filed a response in late January 2022, urging the Supreme Court to decline review.
-On March 7, 2022, the Court declined to review the decision of the Pennsylvania court.
+On March 7, 2022, the court declined to review the decision of the Pennsylvania court.

 Cosby's legal issues continued following his release from prison.
 In 2014, Judy Huth had filed a civil suit against Cosby in California, alleging that he had sexually assaulted her in 1975, when she was 16 years old.
 The trial began in 2022, and the jury ruled in Huth's favor.
 Cosby was ordered to pay $500,000 in compensatory damages.